CSbyGB/pentips/Tools/passwords-tools.md

-# Passwords and wordlist tools
+# Passwords, Hashes and wordlist tools

 Here is a how to for tools useful for passwords attack or generating wordlists